-if you drink alcohol heavily for weeks, months, or years, you may have both mental and physical problems when you stop or seriously cut back on how much you drink.
-This is called alcohol withdrawal and symptoms can range from mild to serious.
+If you drink alcohol heavily for weeks, months, or years, you may have both mental and physical problems when you stop or seriously cut back on how much you drink.
+This is called alcohol withdrawal, and symptoms can range from mild to severe.

 If you drink only once in a while, it’s unlikely that you’ll have withdrawal symptoms when you stop.
 But if you’ve gone through alcohol withdrawal once, you’re more likely to go through it again the next time you call it quits.

 What Effects Does Alcohol Have on Your Body?

 Alcohol has what doctors call a depressive effect on your system.
 It slows down brain function and changes the way your nerves send messages back and forth.
 Excessive drinking excites and irritates the nervous system.
 If you drink daily, your body becomes dependent on alcohol over time.
 When this happens, your central nervous system can no longer adapt quickly to the lack of alcohol.